DoraemonSlayer69/Fake_NEWS_Classification/README.md

 The algorithm is implemented with 4 differents methods each using a SimpleRNN, Stack of RNNs and LSTM Layer and the performance for the same is analyzed

-In order to run the Application download the final version
+In order to run the Application download the final version and run the OSNA_FINAL_PROJECT.py